In the guide

 In the first instance contact your energy supplier to give them the opportunity to resolve your complaint.
 Check your bill or visit the energy supplier's website for details on where to direct your complaint.

-If the complaint is not resolved in eight weeks or you receive a deadlock letter, you can contact theEnergy Ombudsman.
+If the complaint is not resolved in six to eight weeks or if you receive a deadlock letter, you can contact theEnergy Ombudsman.
 This organisation is approved by Ofgem to deal with consumer complaints about energy bills, misselling, problems with energy supply and problems with switching supplier.
 The service is independent and free for consumers.

 If you have been misled or the energy supplier has behaved aggressively, report your complaint to the Citizens Advice consumer service.